ldocull/WR9R-Wifi-Enabled-Antenna-Selector/README.md

 ## Key features:

 - Directly fits within the existing enclosure
-- Supports original manual control but adds remote control
+- Supports original manual control but adds remote control (Changing the antenna choice at the front panel at any time, resets the device to the manual selection mode)
 - Browser buttons can be named through the browser to support antenna upgrades

 ![Typical Antenna Remote Controller Box](https://imgur.com/vl0tTJB.jpg)